 - Rising inflation, compensation, and margin threats

 - Changing customer journeys and omnichannel marketing expectations, including the need for hybrid sales models and sophisticated e-commerce tactics.

-Today, 58% of CMOs report their in-house teams lack the capabilities needed to execute their strategy and given high turnover and a talent shortage, many will need to look to outsourced marketing partners, particularly in marketing data and analytics, customer understanding, customer journeys, and marketing technology.
+Today, 58% of CMOs report that their in-house teams lack the capabilities to execute their strategy.
+Given high turnover and a talent shortage, many will need to look to outsourced marketing partners, particularly in marketing data and analytics, customer understanding, customer journeys, and marketing technology.